dint-dev/maps/maps/README.md

 Cross-platform geographic maps for Flutter applications.

-__This is an early-stage version and lots of things are still missing or broken.__
+__This is an early version and lots of things are still missing or broken.__

 Pull requests are welcome!
 The package is licensed under the [Apache License 2.0](LICENSE).